OdeToCode/OdeToFood/README.md

 dotnet run
 ```

-Some environments, like Visul Stuio Code, can also detect .NET Core projects and automatically add support to build and run from the VS Code menus.
+Some environments, like Visual Studio Code, can also detect .NET Core projects and automatically add support to build and run from the VS Code menus.

 ### Clip 3 - Saving changes and refreshing

-VS uses some magic to automatically retart the web server when you make changes to source code files.
+VS uses some magic to automatically restart the web server when you make changes to source code files.
 If you are using command line tools, you can do the same using:

 `dotnet watch run`